Sandeep228/NPM-Readme-Package/README.md

 - Go to terminal and include above lines of code in index.js
 - Give the command `node index.js`
 - Some questions will prompt on cli
+- Don't answer the questions that you don't want
 - Answer them in simple steps

 <strong>Yaay! your new readme has been generated 🥳🥳</strong>